Can Too Much Chlorine in Hot Tub Damage it?

 Conclusion

-If you do accidentally overdo your chlorine, don’t worry about it too much.
+If you accidentally overdo your chlorine, don’t worry too much.
 It will go down with time, and you’ll only need to worry about whether excess chlorine damages a hot tub if you make that mistake regularly.

-If you need a quicker solution, then you can drain the tub and refill it with fresh water, or purchase a product meant to neutralize chlorine.
+If you need a quicker solution, drain the tub and refill it with fresh water, or purchase a product to neutralize chlorine.

 Here are a couple of things to do that will help you minimize damage to your hot tub from chlorine: